A simple 16 Floor Elevator simulator with Atmega8

 8- Two red and green LEDs start flicking with a frequency of 1HZ when the Hand is rotating upward or downward respectively.

 9- Control code to generate a pulse anytime cabin clears its location from the previous floor to the next one.
 The related output signal changes from 0 to 1 for a duration of about 0.5 seconds when the Hand indicator moves from the previous floor number to the next one.

 10- Since the simulator hardware is controlling two stepper motors, there should be some way of controlling the angular rotational speed rotation of each stepper motor (the Door and the Hand stepper motors).

-11- To control the simulator with a PLC as well, we must design input/output section of the hardware to function with 0 to 24 VDC.
+11- To control the simulator with a PLC as well, we must design the input/output section of the hardware to function with 0 to 24 VDC.
 That is why you notice that in Figure 3, the two ends of the two Limit Switches are tied to 24 VDC.

-12-To control speed of two stepper motors, we need to implement some function in the control code to set parameters related to a speed of two stepper motors we have used in this project(1- door stepper motor 2- hand stepper motor).
+12-To control the speed of two stepper motors, we need to implement some function in the control code to set parameters related to the speed of two stepper motors we have used in this project(1- door stepper motor 2- hand stepper motor).
 According to Figure 6, we have 4 push buttons to set 3 parameters related to the speed of each stepper motor.